shuoros/ecommercy/README.md

 - `"/lib/**"` is for Stomp client js files.

 ## Spring Rest Service
-To implement a reset service system, a class must be implemented as a controller and receive requests for a URL path using `@PostMapping(path = "<PATH>", produces = MediaType.APPLICATION_JSON_VALUE)` annotation.
+To implement a rest service system, a class must be implemented as a controller and receive requests for a URL path using `@PostMapping(path = "<PATH>", produces = MediaType.APPLICATION_JSON_VALUE)` annotation.
 ```java
 @RestController
 @RequestMapping("/api")